-For certain health information, you can tell us your choices about what we share.
-If you have a clear preference for how we share your information in the situations described below, talk to us.
-Tell us what you want us to do, and we will follow your instructions.

-In these cases, you have both the right and choice to tell us to:
+Choices v for certain health information, you can tell us your choices about what ve share.
+If you have a clear preference for how we share your information in the ituations described below, talk to us.
+Tell us what you want us to do, and we will follow our instructions.
+In these cases, you both the right and to tell us to: In these cases we a share your informa unless you give us written permission • Sale of your information In the case of fund raising: • We may contact you for fundraising efforts, but you can tell us not to contact you again.